angzhao12/xai-clinical-rag/README.md

 ## Acknowledgements

-This notebook follows common RAG patterns from public documentation and examples in IST-736, customized for clinical/XAI document QA with source tracing and negative-test validation.
+This notebook follows common RAG patterns from public documentation and examples from class, customized for clinical/XAI document QA with source tracing and negative-test validation.